-The three existing discharges into the MPA from desalination and wastewater treatment plants do not present a significant risk to the MPA.
-The Administrator has powers to restrict proposed new discharges if they could be harmful to the MPA.
+The three existing discharges into the MPA from desalination and wastewater treatment plants have been granted licenses and do not present a significant risk to the MPA.
+Any new discharges will only be permitted if an Environmental Impact Assessment shows they will not damage the MPA.